A delicious appetizer with quick-roasted asparagus and Parmesan cheese. Simple flavors have never been so good!

 - 1/4 tsp. coarse black pepper, divided

-- a 3 or 4 ounce wedge of Parmesan cheese (you’ll only use about half of it but you need a nice-sized one like this to get the grabbable strips of cheese off of it)
+- 3 or 4 oz. wedge of Parmesan cheese (you’ll only use about half of it but you need a nice-sized one like this to get the grabbable strips of cheese off of it)

 - 1/2 tsp. coarse sea salt

 - Preheat oven to 450°F.

 - Lay the asparagus in a single layer on a large pan.
 Drizzle with 1 tablespoon of the olive oil and sprinkle with the table salt and 1/4 teaspoon of the black pepper.
 Toss it all around to coat.

 - Roast uncovered for 5 minutes, until asparagus is the greenest of greens and just yields to the tines of a fork.
 You might be tempted to let it stay in there for another minute or two.
 I advise against it.
 If the asparagus softens too much it will not be as bright or as crisp.